MoroccanRubyist/moroccanrubyist.github.io/_posts/2014-04-20-Install-ruby-using-rvm.markdown

 description: A simple tutorial on how to install multiple Ruby versions using RVM and how to separate your projects' gems using 	RVM gemsets.
 youtube: 8qTTz41vL-k
 ---

-### What you'll learn?
-* How to install and use multiple versions of Ruby using RVM
-* How to make project-specific gemsets